doramarcec/fertilization-interactome-analysis/README.md

 This prints the following output:<br/>
 >This network contains a hub ADAM2 with a degree of 17

 From the analysis we have done so far, we understand that our network of 26 proteins has two modules representing two biological functions with a total of 124 interactions.
-We identified the most connected protein in the network, which is ADAM2 with links to 17 other proteins, which forms an essential node with a likely role in information-transfer between the two modules.
+We identified the most connected protein in the network, which is ADAM2 with links to 17 other proteins, which forms an essential node with a likely role in information transfer between the two modules.

 Now that we have identified the degree of our nodes and the hub, we will assess the closeness and betweenness centrality.
 Closeness centrality can simply be defined as a measure of the distance between a node and all other nodes of the network.
 We can calculate it using the code below:
 ```